muses-code-js/mentor-manual/index.md

 ## Who are we?

-Muses Code JS free JavaScript and Node.js workshops for women, non-binary and trans folk around Australia to diversify the tech community.
+Muses Code JS run free JavaScript and Node.js workshops for women, non-binary and trans folk around Australia to diversify the tech community.

 At Muses, we believe that everyone should try coding at least once in their life.
 Therefore, we've created a community where, in a friendly atmosphere with a great vibe, people can try programming for the first time or if they already code - learn something new about JavaScript and/or Node.js.

 We run half day coding boot camps that offer great opportunities for our attendees to grow their network and meet new people with similar interests.

-As a mentor, attendees have the opportunity to not only learn from you, but also to ask someone in the tech world what the industry and job is like - so let them tap into the knowledge and experience you bring to table!
+As a mentor, attendees have the opportunity to not only learn from you, but also ask someone in the tech world about what the industry and your job is like - so let them tap into the knowledge and experience you bring to table!

 ## What is this?